NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 • someone mounts an argument to be able to permit the judge to go below a mandatory minimum sentence that can be argued by both the defense and the prosecution.

-So, the sentencing guidelines are important.
-They're going to be the baseline so to speak when the judge is considering what an appropriate sentence should be in a federal criminal case.
+The sentencing guidelines are important.
+They'll be the baseline, so to speak, when the judge considers an appropriate sentence in a federal criminal case.

-Obviously, you want to be very familiar with those guidelines as a criminal defendant and as a defense attorney as they apply to your particular case, so you have an idea of what range you're going to be in if you plead guilty and accept a plea bargain with the government.
+As a criminal defendant, you want to be very familiar with those guidelines.
+Your defense attorney will apply them to your particular case, giving you an idea of the potential sentencing range if you plead guilty and accept a plea bargain with the government.
+They play a crucial role in advocating for the best possible outcome for you.

 Review of Sentencing Chart with Your Defense Lawyer